sourcegraph/sourcegraph-public-snapshot/doc/cody/overview/install-vscode.md

 ## Connect the extension to Sourcegraph

 After a successful installation, the Cody icon appears in the [Activity sidebar](https://code.visualstudio.com/api/ux-guidelines/activity-bar).
-Clicking it prompts you to start with codehosts like GitHub, GitLab, and your Google login.
-This allows Cody to access your Sourcegraph.com account.
+Users on free Cody tier can sign in to their Sourcegraph.com accounts through GitHub, GitLab, or Google.

 ![cody-sign-flow](https://storage.googleapis.com/sourcegraph-assets/Docs/cody-signin-vscode.png)